ProjectMoon/matrix-dicebot/README.md

 ## Features

-`matrix-dicebot` is a basic dice rolling bot.
+`tenebrous-dicebot` is a dice rolling bot for facilitating role-playing games over Matrix (and anything that Matrix can bridge to, like Discord).
 It currently has the following features:

 * Rolling arbitrary dice expressions (e.g. 1d4, 1d20+5, 1d8+1d6, etc).
 * Rolling dice pools for the Chronicles of Darkness 2E Storytelling